joelouthan/theologic.us/content/posts/confession-1689/1689-1-II-old-and-new-testaments.md

 >
 >Simon Peter answered, “Lord, to whom will we go?
 You have the words of eternal life.
 We have come to believe and know that you are the Holy One of God.”

-### All which are given by inspiration of God, to be the rule of faith and life
+### All of which are given by the inspiration of God, to be the rule of faith and life

 >2 Timothy 3:16 - 17 (CSB) All Scripture is inspired by God and is profitable for teaching, for rebuking, for correcting, for training in righteousness, so that the man of God may be complete, equipped for every good work.